sazonovanton/SirChatalot/README.md

 Whitelist.txt, banlist.txt, .config, stats.pickle and chats.pickle are stored in the `./data` directory.
 Logs rotate every day and are stored in the `./logs` directory.

-Bot is designed to talk to you in a style of a knight in the middle ages.
+Bot is designed to talk to you in a style of a knight in the middle ages by default.
 You can change that in the `./data/.config` file (SystemMessage).
+There are also some additional styles that you can choose from: Alice, Bob and Charlie.
+You can change style from chat by sending a message with `/style` command, but your current session will be dropped.
+Styles can be set up in the `main.py` file (`modes` variable).
+Style is kept only for a current session (until command `/delete` or `/style` will be issued).

 ## Configuration
 The bot requires a configuration file to run.
 The configuration file should be in [INI file format](https://en.wikipedia.org/wiki/INI_file) and should contain the following fields: